SalviaSage/Translingual-Phonetic-Alphabet/README.md

 If you want to hear some of the audio recordings I made where I make explanations and demonstrations:
 **You can find them here:**
 https://github.com/SalviaSage/Translingual-Phonetic-Alphabet/tree/master/Audio%20Recordings

+"GitHub" is where I aim to host the entirety of the project in its electronic format forever unless otherwise.
+I will not be creating a print form of this project as I find no need to do so, but I do not object to that notion otherwise.

-**Thanks for your interest in the TPA, feel free to raise any issues on the Issues page here:**
+**Thanks for your interest in the TPA, feel free to raise any issues on the Issues page here:** https://github.com/SalviaSage/Translingual-Phonetic-Alphabet/issues

-https://github.com/SalviaSage/Translingual-Phonetic-Alphabet/issues

 ~~~